ArduFox/TiTraPy/README.md

 * :ok: collect and publish code for testing classes in TiTra.py from my Jupyter Notebook
 * :ok: write a short but instructive user manual - even if it will bei soon outdated

-# State and changes

-## Changes in V 00.82
-- Fixed Error in Area Plot - didnt draw just one entry
-- added label telling the number of calender entries loaded as info
-- in TasksProjects: Adding new tasks enabled
-- added hours this day at bottom right of bar chart
-- at delete of action BoxPlotView will be updated
-- button to start TaskProject Editor added

-## Changes in V 00.81
-- new custom view with class shows diagram of hours in week

-## Changes in V 00.80

-- when selecting action in cal_view time is set to that of selected action

 ## Changes in V 00.77